jkutner/jkutner.github.com/_posts/2017-03-29-locking-gradle-dependencies.md

 The file contains explicit versions for every one of your dependencies, and the transitive dependencies of those libraries.

-You can add this file to Git by running:
+You can add this file to Git, to ensure consistent across environments, by running:

 ```sh-session
 $ git add dependencies.lock